-If you believe you are being harassed, or if you have witnessed the harassment of a co-worker, customer or member of the public, it is important that you report it.
+If you believe you are being harassed, or if you have witnessed the harassment of a co-worker, customer, or member of the public, it is important that you report it.
 We will act quickly and investigate your concern, directly addressing the issue with those involved.
 And, because these claims are sensitive, we will make every effort to keep allegations confidential, to the extent possible.

-Pay in accordance with laws and regulations
+Pay in accordance with laws and regulations.

 We know that truly valuing Spire team members also means paying you in accordance with all policies, regulations and the law.
 We're committed to following all applicable wage and hour laws and regulations.
 To help ensure that all the work you do is compensated properly, please know that if you work on an hourly basis, you must report and record time accurately.
-The failure to report and record your time accurately may subject you to discipline, up to and including termination of employment.